sparkutils/frameless/README.md

 # frameless

-A wrapped and published fork of the excellent [frameless](https://github.com/typelevel/frameless) library
+A wrapped and published fork of the excellent [frameless](https://github.com/typelevel/frameless) library.

+Version 1.x represents a shift towards AgnosticEncoders and support for Spark Connect as well as Spark Classic using the unified API from Spark 4.
+As such it makes a clean break, only supporting 4.x currently.

 ## Why?